|

 Your consignee (recipient) should receive an arrival notice several days before your container arrives at the destination.
 When obtaining a bill of lading, ensure that the consignee's contact information initially provided in a booking request is correct.

 Act promptly!
-Free storage time at a destination container yard is very limited.
-Depending on the destination, it varies between 7 to 14 days.
-After that, storage/demurrage may dramatically increase the total shipping cost of your international shipping from the USA.
+Free storage time at a destination yard is limited.
+Depending on the destination, it varies from 7 to 14 days.
+After that, storage may dramatically increase the total shipping cost of your international shipping from the USA.

 By law, your consignee can work on the imported cargo recovery directly with the destination country's customs and other parties related to your international ocean freight shipment.

 However, suppose the consignee is unfamiliar with import procedures in the international cargo transportation industry.
 In that case, we suggest that your consignee immediately request professionals to complete the import cargo release on his behalf.
-It can be your destination's country customs broker or a licensed freight forwarder.
-Provide them with the arrival notice and other documents required by destination authorities.
+It can be your destination country's customs broker or a licensed freight forwarder.
+Please provide them with the arrival notice and other documents the destination authorities require.
 They will charge a reasonable fee for their service.
-However, they should obtain customs and warehouse releases for their international shipping with no (or minimum) storage/demurrage charges.
+However, they should obtain customs and warehouse releases with no (or minimum) storage/demurrage charges.

-If your destination facility is far away from the container yard, you should pay attention to possible charges for container detention.
+If your destination facility is far from the Container Yard, you should consider possible charges for equipment detention.

-For example, upon your cargo release at the destination container yard, your container must continue to travel by rail thousands of miles away from the container yard, either in bond or not.
-Then, the empty container must be returned to the container yard.
+For example, upon your cargo release at the destination CY, your container must continue to travel by rail thousands of miles away from the yard, either in bond or not.
+Then, the empty container must be returned to the yard.

-In this situation, the only option is to use S.O.C.- Shipper Owned Containers to avoid sea freight container detention charges and eliminate expenses related to the container return.
-It is sometimes called a "One-way" sea freight container.
+In this situation, the only option is to use S.O.C.- Shipper-Owned Containers- to avoid detention charges and eliminate expenses related to the container return.
+This type of container is sometimes called a "One-way" sea freight box.

 S.O.C. means buying a container to ship cargo from the USA at the origin.
-Then, the sea freight container is your property, and you are not obligated to return it.
+Then, it is your property, and you are not obligated to return it.
 After it is emptied, you may sell it, use it for storage, destroy it, etc.

-Many dealers worldwide can sell new and used multimodal sea freight containers for your international shipping from the USA.
+Many dealers worldwide can sell new and used multimodal sea freight equipment for international shipping.
 However, remember that a STEAMSHIP LINE MAY NOT ACCEPT S.O.C.
-FOR SHIPPING FROM THE USA WITHOUT A CERTIFIED INSPECTION.
+WITHOUT A CERTIFIED INSPECTION.

-Before purchasing a container for international shipping from the USA overseas, you should consider:
+Before purchasing a piece of equipment for international cargo transportation, you should consider:

 Why do you need S.O.C.?
-Consider a reload released by customs cargo from the original sea freight container into a trailer or another container purchased at the destination.
+Consider a reload released by customs cargo from the container into a trailer or another one purchased at the destination.

 If you still need an S.O.C., then think about:

 An international freight forwarder should guide shippers through the complexity of international shipping procedures.
-However, it is the shipper's responsibility to provide all necessary international shipping documents related to his/her shipment that the origin and destination country officials will require.
+However, the shipper is responsible for providing all necessary international shipping documents related to his/her shipment that the origin and destination country officials will require.

 Below is the list of commonly used documents required to be submitted in international shipping by sea: